 The new network will be efficient, accessible and well-connected to existing transit systems, encouraging the use of electric public transportation in five key areas of the metropolitan region.

-The REM could thus help reduce GHG emissions by 35 000 tonnes annually and accelerate Québec’s transition to a low-carbon economy.
+The REM could thus help reduce GHG emissions by 680,000 tonnes over 25 years of operation and accelerate Québec’s transition to a low-carbon economy.
 At the same time, this new public transit system could reduce economic losses associated with traffic congestion, currently estimated at $1.4 billion annually in the Greater Montréal area.